5 Warning Signs From Swollen Ankles

 Insufficient rest can also cause some swelling due to fluid retention.

-In this case, it’s a sign of not sleeping well or improper diet.
+In this case, it’s a sign of not sleeping well or having an improper diet.

-- To alleviate this problem, reduce your consumption of sodium, sugar, and flour.
+- To relieve this problem, reduce your consumption of sodium, sugar, and flour.

 - Rest 15 minutes a day with your legs up and get a minimum of six to eight hours of sleep per day.